v-ipul/v-ipul/README.md

 VIPUL YADAV

-I am a ENTC engineering student from Vishwakarma INstitute of Information Technology , Pune
+I am a ENTC engineering student from Vishwakarma Institute of Information Technology , Pune

 ## 🧔 About Me